mainsail-crew/docs/docs/crowsnest/configuration/cam-section.md

 ```

 !!! info
-    Always prefer full paths as shown above.
-Especially in multicam setups, using `/dev/video*` will lead to errors or unexpected behavior.
+    Always prefer `/dev/v4l/by-id/` paths as shown above.
+Especially in multicam setups, using `/dev/video*` will lead
+    to errors or unexpected behavior.
+If you are using identical cameras, use `/dev/v4l/by-path/` instead, as
+    `/dev/v4l/by-id/` paths will be the same for identical devices.

-## **resolution**
+## resolution

 The desired streaming resolution, formatted as `<width>x<height>` without spaces.
-Default: `resolution: 640x480`
+Default: `640x480`

+!!! note
-**Note:** This is case sensitive!
+    - This setting is case-sensitive!
 Do not use a capital 'X'.

-!!! info
-    Resolution significantly impacts bandwidth, especially in MJPG mode.
+    - Resolution significantly impacts bandwidth, especially in MJPG mode.

+<!-- TODO -->
+!!! info "Supported Resolutions"
     You can determine which resolutions are supported by your device by checking the `crowsnest.log`.

-<!-- TODO -->
-!!! note "Example log file"
     ```
     [11/16/22 20:16:26] crowsnest: Supported Formats:
     [11/16/22 20:16:26] crowsnest: 		[0]: 'MJPG' (Motion-JPEG, compressed)